Memphis Rockers

-The Memphis Rockers were a professional basketball franchise based in Memphis, Tennessee from 1990-1991.
+The Memphis Rockers were a professional basketball franchise based in Memphis, Tennessee from 1990 to 1991.
 The team played its inaugural seasons in the World Basketball League before folding.

 John Starks played for the team before becoming an NBA All-Star.
 Other notable players: Vincent Askew, Andre Turner, David Rivers, and Joe Dawson.

 The Rockers played their home games at the Mid-South Coliseum.